RichTeaMan/combine-derby-godot/readme.md

 An awful game about smashing things with a combine harvester written in the [Godot engine](https://godotengine.org/).
 It can be downloaded from [itch.io](https://richteaman.itch.io/combine-derby).

-CI builds can be played at https://richteaman.github.io/combine-derby-godot/ and Windows and Linux builds are also available as action artifacts.
+CI builds for Windows and Linux builds are available as action artifacts.

 This is a [continuation of a prevous attempt in Bevy](https://github.com/RichTeaMan/combine-derby).